 list.render();

-Adding a data-style
+It adds a unique data-style

-Replacing any :host
+It rewrites any :host

-selector below becomes fancy-text[data-style="1"]
+becomes fancy-text[data-style="1"]

 xxxxxxxxxx

-import {r} from './dist/Solarite.js';
+import h from './dist/Solarite.min.js';

 class FancyText extends HTMLElement {